GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 of 192px or more is a safe bet.

 {% Aside %}
-Note: Some browsers may require the image be served over HTTPS.
+Some browsers may require the image be served over HTTPS.
 Be aware of this if you intend to use a third-party image.
 {% endAside %}